masuud-ahmed/masuud-ahmed/README.md

 ## 📱 Mobile & Web Applications

 I have experience developing both mobile and web applications:
-- **Web Applications**: Creating responsive and dynamic web apps using React.js, Node.js, and modern CSS frameworks.
+- **Web Applications**: Creating responsive and dynamic web apps using React.js, Node.js, modern CSS frameworks and other alternative frameworks if it`s needed.
 - **Mobile Applications**: Building cross-platform mobile apps with React Native, and Flutter delivering seamless experiences on both iOS and Android.

 ## 📈 GitHub Stats